clulab/fatdynet/README.md

 ## Building the Files for This Project

-The source code used for the libraries of this project is
+The source code used for the libraries of this project is based on
 - dynet commit d9d3e80 (version 2.1)
 - eigen commit b2e267d

+with some modifications explained on the project's [wiki pages](./wiki).

 The build environment included
 - java 1.8.0_162